ibm-cloud-docs/log-analysis/overview.md

 # About
 {: #about}

-IBM Log Analysis with LogDNA is a third-party service that you can include as part of your {{site.data.keyword.Bluemix}} architecture to add log management capabilities.
+IBM Log Analysis with LogDNA is a third-party service that you can include as part of your {{site.data.keyword.cloud_notm}} architecture to add log management capabilities.
 IBM Log Analysis with LogDNA is operated by LogDNA in partnership with {{site.data.keyword.IBM_notm}}.
 {:shortdesc}

 You can use IBM Log Analysis with LogDNA to manage system and application logs in the {{site.data.keyword.cloud_notm}}.